 Based out of Batemans Bay, witness incredible mountain ranges and varied jagged dramatic coastline, colour rich sandstone layers and conglomerates awaiting discovery.

-Hiking with only a day pack on this truly supported and guided hike, you can enjoy the relative weightless hiking with optional side hikes, yummy lunches and arrive to your cabin destination along route.
+Walking with only a day pack on this truly supported and guided hike, you can enjoy the relative weightless hiking with optional side hikes, yummy lunches and arrive to your cabin destination along route.

 There is ample time to enjoy a peaceful morning on the beach by yourself or tuck into that book you bring along.